Voyageur dollar: Struck in nickel

 Beginning in 1968, following the 1967 Canadian Centennial series, the voyageur dollar design resumed.
 It was now struck in pure nickel, following the decision to debase Canada's coinage from silver to nickel.
 The change to this harder metal led to the diameter of the coin being reduced from 36 mm to 32 mm, as it made minting considerably easier.
 From then on, the series was only interrupted for circulating commemorative issues, except for those produced in 1982 (Constitution Acts dollar) and 1984 (Jacques Cartier dollar), where the voyageur design was also produced.
 It was last struck for circulation in 1986 and for collectors in 1987.

 Change to the loonie

 Neither the silver nor nickel dollars circulated well although the Royal Canadian Mint (RCM) saw a need for a circulating dollar coin.
 Since a one-dollar coin could last 20 years longer than a one-dollar bill, they calculated that they could save up to $250 million in 20 years.
 To encourage circulation, the size was reduced, the colour was changed, and the one-dollar note was eliminated from circulation.

 Originally, the plans called for the voyageur design to be continued on the new gold-coloured dollar coin.
-This set of dies depicting the design was lost in transit.
+However, the set of dies depicting the design was lost in transit between the Ottawa mint to the Winnipeg mint.
 To eliminate the risk of counterfeiting, an alternate design submitted by Robert-Ralph Carmichael in a 1978 coin design contest, featuring a loon, was used.
 This became known as the loonie.